Details under section 4(1)b of the Right to Information Act, 2005

 The parties to whom the notices are served may file comments or reply before the date of hearing and such reply shall be served on the applicant by the respondent.

-The hearings organised by the Adjudicatory Board gives opportunity of hearing to concerned parties.
+The Cause list on hearing scheduled by the ABMP is hosted on the website of ABMP.
+The hearings held by the Adjudicatory Board gives an opportunity of hearing to the concerned parties.

 The Adjudicatory Board has the same powers as are vested in a civil court under the Code of Civil Procedure, 1908 (5 of 1908), for the purposes of discharging its functions.